Datavault-UK/automate-dv-docs/docs/best_practices.md

 For this reason, it **should not be** used for cryptographic purposes either.

-You can however, choose between MD5 and SHA-256 in dbtvault, [read below](best_practices.md#choosing-a-hashing-algorithm-in-dbtvault), which will help with reducing the possibility of collision in larger data sets.
+You can however, choose between MD5 and SHA-256 in AutomateDV, [read below](best_practices.md#choosing-a-hashing-algorithm-in-AutomateDV), which will help with reducing the possibility of collision in larger data sets.

 #### Personally Identifiable Information (PII)